awhitney42/YumYumDonut/README.md

 `g = w + ti / 300` sets the sound frequency value for next time.
 The value of **g** is set to the constant **w** (a value of 24 set in line 7) plus the current system timer value divided by 300.
 The result is that the pitch of the sound effect increases in frequency every few seconds as the game goes on, adding a sense of urgency and an indicator for how much time may be left before the game is over.

-This results in a very arcade-like "Boop!" sound every time the panda bites the donut, adding significantly to the gameplay experience!
+The sound effect produced is a very arcade-like "Boop!" when the panda takes a bite, adding significantly to the gameplay experience!

-If you have eagle eyes, you may have noticed that lines 7 and 8 don't end with a RETURN even though they are subroutines.
-Omitting the RETURNs saves space.
+Now, if you have eagle eyes then you may have noticed that lines 7 and 8 don't end with a RETURN even though they are subroutines.
+Omitting those RETURNs saves space.
 So, at the conclusion of both subroutines 7 and 8, the program continues along and runs the subsequent subroutines.
 The program is structured such that that running line 8 and/or line 9 immediately after running the previous line(s) has no negative effect on the program.
 For example, in the case of running line 9 immediately after calling line 8 due to a sprite collision, this will have the effect of simply moving the donut sprite after the collision.

 #### Line 9 SUBROUTINE - Move A Sprite Based on Current Sprite Position and Movement Amount ####